cyrillglockner/foodscraps/readme.md

 # Foodscrap location bot

 This chatbot example is always up to date delivering food scrap location information based on the latest from the NYC Open Data project.
+I've chosen this dataset so the bot can answer the question more accurately than the GPT3.5 model alone.

 # Background